Where can I find the permit application?

 What does a red tag inspection mean?

-Red tag inspections require a $41 fee to be paid prior to another inspection being called in.
-Red tagged inspections can be paid in person at the Building Division or by completing a credit card authorization form.
+Red tag inspections require a $75 fee to be paid prior to another inspection being called in.
+If a re-inspection was added for the same noted code violation.
+The fee will be double the previous amount up to $300 (max).
+Red tagged inspections can be paid in person at the Building Division or through the contractors eTrakit portal.

 Can an owner act as their own contractor?